izzy-cole/Vasculogenesis-Network-Skeleton/README.md

 pip install -r requirements.txt

 ```
+**Execution pipeline**

-Run the image preprocessing script *skeleton.ijm* via Fiji/ImageJ
+Run the image preprocessing script *skeleton.ijm* via Fiji/ImageJ on raw TIFF images

-Set up file paths in config.py
+Set up path variables in config.py

 Run *run\_skeleton\_model.ipynb* to initialise the network model on your dataset

 View analytics via *skeleton\_analysis\_results.ipynb*

-See the full guide.md for detailed information on parameter setup.
+See the full guide.md for more detailed information on parameter setup.